London University Philosophy Conference

 Submit to the LUPC

-The latest LUPC is set to be held at UCL on the 19th and 20th of March 2022, following the theme: 'Meta'.
+The latest LUPC is set to be held at Royal Holloway on the 25th and 26th March 2023, following the theme: 'Love'.

 This will be a two day conference, the first for undergraduates and the second for postgraduates.
 5 winning essays for each day will be selected (10 total, 5 undergrads and 5 postgrads), their authors winning the Matei Prize, receiving a monetary prize for their work.